crowcrew/SpecDecBot/README.md

 ## Licenses
 - The Documentation of the SpecDecBot project and all related materials to the documentation (including this README), is under the FreeBSD Documentation License.
-- The Software of the SpecDecBot project in both binary and source forms are under the specdecbot (modified zlib) license
+- The Software of the SpecDecBot project in both binary and source forms are under the SpecDecBot (modified zlib) License.

 ### FreeBSD Documentation License
 Copyright 2015 The SpecDecBot Project (Aly Shmahell, Alya Salman, Elias Soud, Mohammad Shbani, Ruaa Sleiman, Sarah Ammar).